-Simpson University Holds Fifth Annual Student Research Symposium
+Simpson University Holds Sixth Annual Student Research Symposium

 For Immediate Release

-REDDING, Calif. - Enjoy thought-provoking presentations and Q&A opportunities at Simpson University’s 5th annual Student Research Symposium on Saturday, March 7, in LaBaume-Rudat Hall on campus.
+REDDING, Calif. - The public is invited to sit in on thought-provoking presentations and participate in Q&A sessions at Simpson University’s 6th Annual Student Research Symposium on Saturday, March 5, in LaBaume-Rudat Hall on campus, 2211 College View Drive.

-The event, sponsored by the university’s Office of Academic Affairs, is designed to showcase scholarly achievement among undergraduate and graduate students.
+The symposium, sponsored by the university’s Office of Academic Affairs, is designed to showcase scholarly achievement among undergraduate and graduate students.

 Participants present their scholarship through 10- to 30-minute presentations or facilitated poster sessions.
-This year’s conference focuses on the theme of “movements.”
-Dr. Edward Mooney, assistant professor of education at Simpson University, will speak at the opening session.
+This year’s conference focuses on the theme of “Adaptations.”

-The symposium will include an awards presentation from 5:15 to 5:30 p.m.
+The symposium will conclude with an awards presentation.
 The Stanley Clark Student Research Awards—named after former university provost Stanley Clark, a strong supporter of student research—will be presented to students for best research paper, best research poster, and best research presentation.

 Simpson University, established in 1921, is a Christian university offering undergraduate, graduate, and teaching credential programs.
 The university celebrated its 25th year in Redding and the completion of a Science and Nursing Center in 2014.
 Academic programs include ASPIRE, a degree-completion program geared toward working adults with both on-campus and online course offerings, including degrees in psychology and organizational leadership.
 For information about the university, or to arrange a campus visit, call 1-888-9-SIMPSON or visit simpsonu.edu.